 Walid graduated in 1991 from Ecole Centrale de Lyon.
 He holds a degree in Mechanical Engineering and a Masters degree in Petroleum Engineering from the Institut Français du Pétrole.
 After spending several years working for, among others, Electricité de France and ELF Aquitaine, he founded Tigris Capital Advisors, an international energy consultant advising clients on projects in the field of exploration and production development as well as renewable energy.
 From an early stage on, Walid was actively promoting social responsibility and the need for empowering local communities.
 He is an Aikido Master, 3rd Dan and a fervent believer that ”True victory is victory over the self.”

-Zena is an internaitonal lawyer qualified as a Swiss attornery and as solicitor of England & Wales.
+Zena is an international lawyer qualified as a Swiss attorney and as solicitor of England & Wales.
 After being appointed as a partner with one of the largest law firms in Switzerland, Zena trained as a war crimes investigator with the ICIH and was appointed as a board member of the Interpol Foundation.
 She focused her career on high level sensitive international cases which include the representation of whistleblowers, of victims of war crimes and the pursuit of accountability in corruption case.
-Her involvement in humanitarian missions on the grounds in Africa, Latin America and most recently in Lesbos lead to her increase her advocacy work with respect to the responsibility of the individuals to vote with their purchasing power.
+Her involvement in humanitarian missions on the grounds in Africa, Latin America and most recently in Lesbos lead her increase her advocacy work with respect to the responsibility of the individuals to vote with their purchasing power.